conda/conda/docs/source/user-guide/concepts/conda-performance.rst

 ===========================

-To address these challenges, you can move packages to archive channels and follow the methods below to present a reduced view of all available packages.
+To address these challenges, you can move packages to archive channels and follow the methods below to present conda with a smaller, simpler view than all available packages.

 To speed up conda, we offer the following recommendations.